Skip to main content

 Motion and Kinematics

-Kinematics describes how objects move without considering what causes the motion.
-Master these fundamentals first.
+Kinematics describes how objects move without worrying about what causes the motion.
+Three quantities matter here:

 The SUVAT equations govern motion with constant acceleration: